typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-floating-promises.md

 type Options = {
   // if true, checking void expressions will be skipped ignoreVoid?: boolean;
+  // if true, checking for async iife will be skipped ignoreIIFE?: boolean;
 };

 const defaults = {